Kick101/vaults/Blue Teaming/SC 200/01_XDR/01_Intro_to_XDR/03_Incident_Management.md

 5. Select “Hide blast radius” to return to the default incident graph.

 [![Screenshot showing the blast radius context menu item.](https://learn.microsoft.com/en-us/training/wwl-sci/mitigate-incidents-microsoft-365-defender/media/blast-radius.png)](https://learn.microsoft.com/en-us/training/wwl-sci/mitigate-incidents-microsoft-365-defender/media/blast-radius.png#lightbox)
 **Limitations & modeling notes (summary):**
 - Path depth is bounded (up to 7 hops overall; typical max 5 for cloud/on‑prem, 3 for hybrid).
 - Graph renders possible—not guaranteed—paths derived from known attack vectors.
 - Data freshness lag may temporarily omit newly emerged relationships.
 - Visibility constrained by user’s RBAC scope; out‑of‑scope nodes/edges aren’t shown.
 - Island (disconnected) nodes can appear due to collection/calculation timing.

 ---
+## Suppress alerts
+When a suppression rule is created, it takes effect from the point when the rule is created.
+The rule won't affect existing alerts already in the queue prior to the rule creation.
+The rule will only be applied to alerts that satisfy the conditions set after the rule is created.

+There are two contexts for a suppression rule that you can choose from:

+- Suppress alert on this device
+- Suppress alert in my organization

+The context of the rule lets you tailor what gets surfaced into the portal and ensure that only real security alerts are surfaced into the portal.

+---